You have more control over

 • Consistently stable or upward → good recovery capacity

-• Downward drift → stress or overtraining
+• Downward drift → can signal stress, poor recovery, or overtraining

 Blood Glucose